gatsbyjs/gatsby/packages/gatsby-plugin-sass/README.md

 ```

 ### additionalData

-Prepends Sass/SCSS code before the actual entry file.
-In this case, the sass-loader will not override the data option but just prepend the entry's content.
-You might use this to prepend things like environmental variables (as Sass/SCSS variables) or even prepend a global Sass/SCSS import to be used in other Sass/SCSS files (functions, mixins, variables, etc).
+Prepends Sass code before the actual entry file.
+In this case, the `sass-loader` will not override the data option but just prepend the entry's content.
+You might use this to prepend things like environmental variables (as Sass variables) or even prepend a global Sass import to be used in other Sass files (functions, mixins, variables, etc.).

 See [webpack's sass-loader documentation](https://webpack.js.org/loaders/sass-loader/#additionaldata) for reference.